Jason Bell (American football): Houston Texans

 On September 2, 2002, he was claimed off waivers by the Houston Texans and became a part of the inaugural season of the franchise.
 He led the team with 14 special teams tackles, even though he missed the first 3 games with a fractured right wrist.
 He received the Ed Block Courage Award at the end of the year.

 Bell would remain a core special teams player during his time with the Houston Texans.
 In 2003, he was second on the team with 15 special teams tackles, even though he was declared inactive for 3 games with a knee injury.

 In 2004, he registered 6 special teams tackles.
 On November 17, he was placed on the injured reserve list after breaking his right forearm while covering a punt against the Indianapolis Colts.

 New York Giants

 On March 13, 2006, Bell was signed as an unrestricted free agent by the New York Giants and was moved to safety during the season.
 He also played four games with a fractured right forearm he sustained in week 12 against the Tennessee Titans.
 Bell aggravated a back injury while working out during the offseason and was placed on the injured reserve list on July 25, 2007.

-He retired in 2008, after having career-ending back surgery the previous year.
+On August 23, 2007, Bell was released by the Giants, marking the end of his football career.